 \section{Declaration of Competing Interest}

 The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.

 \phantom \phantom

 \textbf{Craig Atkinson} received his B.Sc.
 (Hons.) from the University of Otago, Dunedin, New Zealand, in 2017.
-Currently, he is studying for a doctorate in Computer Science.
+He has just completed his doctorate in Computer Science at the University of Otago.
 His research interests include deep reinforcement learning and continual learning.

 \textbf{Brendan McCane} received the B.Sc.
 (Hons.) and Ph.D. degrees from the James Cook University of North Queensland, Townsville City, Australia, in 1991 and 1996, respectively.
 He joined the Computer Science Department, University of Otago, Otago, New Zealand, in 1997.
 He served as the Head of the Department from 2007 to 2012.
 His current research interests include computer vision, pattern recognition, machine learning, and medical and biological imaging.
 He also enjoys reading, swimming, fishing and long walks on the beach with his dogs.